SkyDNA/SoupFFA-McpeBooster/ReadME.md

 Updatet to Mcpe version 1.2

-This Plugin has now a MultiLang System with English, German Arabic, France, Türkce and Chinese , more comming soon.
+This Plugin has now a MultiLang System with English, German Arabic, France, Türkce, Spain and Chinese , more comming soon.

 <br>